 I am fascinated by our ordinary extraordinary humanness.
 Movement and dance has always offered me a gateway to be curious about, more intimate with and open up creative possibilities of how to move in and through, familiar and unknown landscapes of life.
 I am always interested in how we encounter ourselves, another, the environment, spirit – and what arises through the physicality of the moving body in relationship - the subtle and loud - movements, feelings, shapes, stories.

 I studied Theatre intensively for 7 years at the BRIT School and then at Goldsmiths College, University of London (BA Theatre).
 I worked for several years creating site responsive performance in different places; shopping centres, rivers, beaches, an abandoned hotel, a nunnery.
-My work was often driven by my curiosity about the presence of site - whats seen and whats unseen.
 Alongside this I also undertook a PGCE (Early Years) and taught Nursery and Reception year children in Primary school for 8 years and ran outdoor learning programmes to support children’s social and emotional development.
 I am currently studying a MA in Dance Movement Psychotherapy, working in acute mental health and dementia care.

-I started dancing 5 rhythms 15 years ago, and trained in Open Floor Movement Practice, having studied intensively with the founding teachers.
-I have also worked with Helen Poynor, Suprapto Suyodarmo and Shamanic teachers; and have a particular interested in cultivating an embodied relationship to the natural world.
+I started dancing 15 years ago, and trained in Open Floor Movement Practice, having studied intensively with the founding teachers.
+I have also worked with Helen Poynor, Suprapto Suyodarmo, Shamanic teachers and a range of different movement teachers.